-Summer in Budapest 2022: events and festivals and concerts
+Summer in Budapest 2023 | Events and festivals and concerts

-The Night of Museums (June 25)
+The Night of Museums (24th of June)

 Budapest Wine Bar Tour

 When you hear of establishments called VinoPiano Wine Bar and DiVino Bazilika, you begin torealize you’re in for a fun wine-lover’s adventure.
 There is no entry fee, and as a fun extra, wines from the program’s highlighted wine region are sometimes discounted.
 Go around to explore wine bars and meet fellow wine connoisseurs and makers!